nehay06/Computer-Vision-Image-WhiteBalance/README.md

 are needed.
 One such prior is the \gray world" assumption that states the average color of the image under white light is gray (Recall that any color (r; g; b) where r = g = b is gray).

-Assume that the average color of an image under white light L = (1; 1; 1) is (128; 128; 128).
+Assuming that the average color of an image under white light L = (1; 1; 1) is (128; 128; 128).
 Under this
-assumption, show that given an image the color of the light can be computed as L = (rave/128 ; gave/128 ; bave/128 , where, rave; gave; bave are the average red, green, and blue values of the image.
+assumption, given an image the color of the light can be computed as L = (rave/128 ; gave/128 ; bave/128 , where, rave; gave; bave are the average red, green, and blue values of the image.

-Thus, you can obtain the true color of a pixel as: cr = ir x 128/rave; cg = ig x 128/gave; cb = ib x 128/bave;
+Thus,the true color of a pixel can be obtained as: cr = ir x 128/rave; cg = ig x 128/gave; cb = ib x 128/bave;
 WhiteBalance.m takes an image I and returns the light L and color image C using the above calculations.